 Compared with mechanized and capital-intensive fossil fuel technologies, the renewable solar energy industry is more on the lines of being labor-intensive.
-Therefore, on an average, more jobs are created for every single unit of electricity generated by renewable sources than by fossil fuels.
+Therefore, on average, more jobs are created for every single unit of electricity generated by renewable sources than by fossil fuels.
 Furthermore, renewable energy already fosters thousands of jobs in the United States alone.

 The solar sector has emerged as a new industrial domain over the recent years and rightly so since it was imminent and long-impending.
-As more and more people beginning installing solar panels in their homes and offices for meeting their energy requirements, the solar industry is developing faster than ever before in sales, installation and manufacturing verticals.
+As more and more people begin installing solar panels in their homes and offices for meeting their energy requirements, the solar industry is developing faster than ever before in sales, installation, and manufacturing verticals.
 In the United States, the solar industry has employed more than 350,000 people thus far and it is projected that by 2025, an additional 202,000 jobs are going to be created.
-There’s some good news for India too, where unemployment has marred the world’s fastest rising economy.
+There’s some good news for India too, where unemployment has marred the world’s fastest-rising economy.
 It is estimated that by 2022, the solar energy industry would generate as many as 1.6 million jobs with over 600,000 jobs focused in the construction vertical alone!

 Fool-proof against Natural Calamities